learn-co-curriculum/spring-mod-1-dto-revisit/README.md

 In this particular case, it was beneficial to create two separate DTO objects to properly serialize the data for the different expected responses.

-Note: This is one way to create the DTO objects; however, one could make use of inheritance by having the DTO with the `currentSuperBowlChampion` field inherit from the DTO that excluded the field.
+Note: This is one way to create the DTO objects; however, we could make use of inheritance by having the DTO with the `currentSuperBowlChampion` field inherit from the DTO that excluded the field.
 This would reduce repetitive lines of code.

 ## DTO versus Entity

-Within this lesson thus far, we might now be able to tell the differences between a DTO and an entity.
-A DTO is used **only** to transfer data from one process to another.
-Possibly from an API to a client.
+Let's look at the differences between a data transfer object and an entity
+object:

 | DTO                                                        | Entity                                               |
 |------------------------------------------------------------|------------------------------------------------------|